-Your home has white inner/grey outer uPVC framed outward opening casement style windows and sliding patio doors (where applicable to your house type).
+Your home has white inside/ grey outside uPVC outward opening casement windows and outward opening French doors (where applicable to your house type).

-The windows are fitted with lockable window handles to all ground floor windows and standard (non-locking) handles to all first-floor windows (where applicable).
+The windows are fitted with lockable window handles to all ground floor windows and standard (non-locking) handles to all first-floor windows (where applicable), which are lockable.

 A key is supplied to operate the lockable handles and care should be taken to prevent damage to the handle by trying to force it open when lock is engaged.
-The key to any lockable windows should be retained on the window jamb.

-The first-floor handles (except combination windows) are non-locking (no removable key) to comply with the requirements of the Building Regulations in respect of emergency fire escape.
+The first-floor handles are non-locking (no removable key) to comply with the requirements of the Building Regulations in respect of emergency fire escape.
 However, the Building Regulations recognise that individual home owners may want to fit additional locking mechanisms to first floor windows after they have moved in to their new home (for example where there are small children in the room) and if you wish to install any of the large variety of 'child restrictor catches' or any other additional locking mechanism that are available to your first floor windows then please note that they must be a 'quick release' type (without a key which might be lost) - a type which does not hinder escape through the window in the event of an emergency.
 The restrictor must also be suitable for the type of window and we also recommend that they are fitted by a skilled tradesman and that particular care is taken to ensure that they are fitted strictly in accordance with the restrictor catch manufacturer's instructions.
 An incorrectly fitted additional locking mechanism can damage the window and lead to window guarantee problems.
 Advice can also be obtained from the window supplier (refer to the Schedule of Materials for contact information).